Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

 ```

-## URL vs URI
+## URL vs. URI

 URIs are identifiers, and that can mean name, location, or both.
 All URLs are URIs, but the opposite is not true.
 The part that makes something a URL is the inclusion of the "access mechanism", or "network location", such as `https://`, or `mailto:`.

-- URI: when you’re referring to a resource just by its name or some other fragment.
+- URI: when you're referring to a resource just by its name or some other fragment.
-- URL: When you’re giving both the name of a resource and the method of accessing it.
+- URL: When you're giving both the name of a resource and the method of accessing it.

 ### Examples